-This section reports on aspects of the Federal Magistrates Court's corporate governance arrangements.
+This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

-The legal framework for the Court's corporate governance practices is set out in the Federal Magistrates Act 1999, the Financial Management and Accountability Act 1997 and the Public Service Act 1999.
+The legal framework for the Court’s corporate governance practices is set out in the Federal Circuit Court of Australia Act 1999, the Financial Management and Accountability Act 1997 and the Public Service Act 1999.

-Under the Federal Magistrates Act 1999, the Chief Federal Magistrate is responsible for ensuring the orderly and expeditious discharge of the business of the Federal Magistrates Court and management of the administrative affairs of the Court.
-In the latter role, the Chief Federal Magistrate is assisted by the Chief Executive Officer.
+Under the Federal Circuit Court of Australia Act 1999, the Chief Judge is responsible for ensuring the orderly and expeditious discharge of the business of the Federal Circuit Court and management of the administrative affairs of the Court.
+In the latter role, the Chief Judge is assisted by the Chief Executive Officer.

 The Chief Executive Officer has the responsibilities and powers of an agency head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an agency under the Financial Management and Accountability Act 1997.
 The Chief Executive Officer’s agency head powers under the Public Service Act apply to the Australian Public Service employees of the Court.
 The Financial Management and Accountability Act imposes obligations on the Chief Executive Officer to manage the affairs of the Court in a way which promotes the efficient, effective and ethical use of Commonwealth resources.

 The Deputy Chief Executive Officer is responsible for the delivery of court services and administrative functions.
-This includes the network of regional offices, dispute resolution services, strategic policy and communications.
+This includes the network of regional offices, dispute resolution services and strategic policy.

 The Court’s Principal Registrar supports the judicial functioning of the Court through the provision of high-level legal and procedural advice within the Court.

-The Court's corporate governance framework includes a range of committees and cross-agency mechanisms to support the effective management of the Court.
-This is in accordance with section 93 of the Federal Magistrates Act 1999 which provides for the Court to form advisory committees on the following aspects of the Court's business:
+The Court’s corporate governance framework includes a range of committees and cross-agency mechanisms to support the effective management of the Court.
+This is in accordance with section 93 of the Federal Circuit Court of Australia Act 1999 which provides for the Court to form advisory committees on the following aspects of the Court’s business:

-- the exercise of powers under the Federal Magistrates Act 1999
+- the exercise of powers under the Federal Circuit Court of Australia Act 1999

 - the making of the Rules of Court, and